 On this page, I’ll be posting updates related to COVID and older adults.
-I’ll be focusing on important developments and what I think is most important for older adults and their families to know, to be safer and manage these COVID times we are living through.
+I’ll be focusing on important developments and what I think is most important for older adults and their families to know.

 I also have a section below on general COVID safety principles for older adults.